Ronald Hayman: Early life

-Ronald Hayman was born on May 4, 1932 in East Cliff Hotel in Bournemouth, England, a Jewish hotel which had been founded by his grandmother, Anne Morris.
+Ronald Hayman was born on May 4, 1932, in East Cliff Hotel in Bournemouth, England, a Jewish hotel which had been founded by his grandmother, Anne Morris.
 His mother, Sadie, was an administrator at the hotel while his father, John, was in a partnership running an antiques and jewellery business.
 He was educated at St Paul's School in London and at Trinity Hall, Cambridge, where he earned a B.A. in 1954 and an M.A. in 1963.
-He served in the Royal Air Force for a one-year duty, from 1950-1951.
+He served in the Royal Air Force for a one-year duty, from 1950 to 1951.

 After reading English at Cambridge in 1954, Hayman lived in Germany for two years, mainly to write.
 He became involved in professional theatre after playing the lead in Love's Labour's Lost with English amateurs in Berlin.
 He then attended drama school and acted for three years in rep and on television.